-With all the craziness in the world—high and rising debt levels, record low interest rates, countries still printing money, and none of the G-20 with a balanced budget—owning some gold right now makes a lot of sense.
+With all the craziness in the world—high and rising debt levels, record low interest rates, countries still printing money, and none of the G-20 with a balanced budget—owning some gold coins and gold bars right now makes a lot of sense.

 After all, from kings to pirates, gold has been a good store of wealth and crisis hedge throughout history.

 So, how much is gold worth?
 Buyers want to know if the gold price is cheap or fair at any given time.
 Is there a way to tell if the current price is a good or poor value?

 The answer is, you can’t.
 At least not in the usual sense.
 Gold is not a company that reports sales and profits.
 It’s not a currency where we can judge the balance sheet of the issuing country.

 Gold’s chief uses are as a store of value, an alternate currency, and a shield against crisis and inflation.
 That makes the valuation question tough—you just can’t put an exact price on that.

 But tough does not mean impossible.
 There are other signs that give us clues about gold’s value.
 This article looks at the seven methods to determine how much gold is worth, plus the secret way to value gold for yourself…

 One of the first clues has little to do with gold.